nakDS/nakds/BACKLOG.md

 - How to export scss mixins
 - Is it a good decision not to use sass?
 Yes.
 - Decide browser support level.
-- How to work with "add only what you need CSS"
+- How to work with "add only what you need CSS".
+Propose to use purge?

 ### Testing
 - Try the CDN version in a third party project